 There is something called inflation that typical

 losers CD investors ignore.
 Inflation, of course, is the general rise in prices of goods and services over time.
 To oversimplify:

-The ONLY REASON you should ever be invested in a CD is because you need the money for something specific in less than 3-5 years.
+The ONLY REASON you should ever be invested in a CD is because you need the money for something specific in than 3-5 years.
 If you need it sooner, put it into your savings account.
 If you don’t need it for a while, invest in the stock market (not necessarily individual stocks).
-Historically stocks have proven to be the best hedge against inflation.
+Historically, stocks have proven to be the best hedge against inflation.

 CD’s Make Me Laugh

 As I touched on earlier, most people place their money in CD’s because they are afraid to lose it (or because they are lazy); however, investing in CD’s nearly guarantees that you will lose money.
-Now don’t misunderstand this…a CD will not lose money as it is FDIC insured but you will lose purchasing power.
+Now, DON’T MISUNDERSTAND THIS…a CD will not lose money as it is FDIC insured, but YOU WILL LOSE PURCHASING POWER.
 What good is money that isn’t worth as much?